-Our school governors do a wonderful job at providing support and leadership for our whole school community.
+Our school trustees do a wonderful job at providing support and leadership for our whole school community.

 They are highly visible around school and show commitment and drive to ensure we always strive to be 'The best we can be'.

 Our Self Assessment Of The Trust's Governance

 Strategic leadership and structure are closely defined in the overall Scheme of Delegation (Members through to all staff) and the composition and terms of reference of committees.

 Governors are fully accountable to the Education, Skills and Funding Agency (ESFA), Companies House and the Charity Commission, to which annual returns are required.
 Through recruitment and selection, training and experience in the role Governors develop the skills necessary to support the school.
 Periodic skills audits are used to identify any gaps that need to be addressed.

 Ongoing compliance with the requirements of various bodies is maintained and supported by accountancy audits and inspections by Ofsted and the Diocese.